Skip to main content

 For UK exposure, keep payment-licensing analysis separate from UK tax administration controls.
 One concrete UK checkpoint is supported here: where Self Assessment duties apply for the period referenced in this guidance, you must notify HMRC by 5 October 2025.
 Late notice can lead to a penalty, and filing without reactivating an existing account may also delay the return.
 For broader operating context, read How to Hire a CFO for Your Payment Platform.

-The detail this pack supports is on VAT operations, not PI versus EMI.
-It does not support claims about governance depth, safeguarding, audit burden, onboarding scrutiny, or product-feature licensing outcomes for either route.
+Detail on VAT operations is clear; PI versus EMI governance depth, safeguarding, audit burden, onboarding scrutiny, and product-feature licensing outcomes for either route require jurisdiction-specific legal review.

 The setup step can look simple: online sellers, including marketplaces and platforms, can register in one EU Member State to declare and pay VAT on covered cross-border supplies through OSS.
 But that simplification is conditional.